jaehyeon-kim/flink-demos/learning-materials/datastream/12_SourceSinkAsyncIO.md

 ## Flink Source API

-The Data Source API provides a unified mechanism for ingesting data into Flink, supporting both bounded (batch) and unbounded (streaming) workloads.
-It's designed for high performance, scalability, and robust state management for fault tolerance.
+The Flink Source API provides a unified mechanism for ingesting data, supporting both bounded (batch) and unbounded (streaming) workloads.
+It's designed for high performance and robust fault tolerance.
+Using the official `KafkaSource` is a perfect way to understand its core components.

 ### Core Concepts and Components

-A Flink Source is built around three fundamental components that work together to read data from an external system.
+A Flink Source is built around three fundamental components that work together to read data from an external system like Kafka.

-1.  **Splits**: A `SourceSplit` represents a finite portion of the data to be processed.
-For a streaming source like a network socket, the concept of a "split" can be more abstract.
-A single socket connection is not naturally divisible, so we will model the entire connection as a single split.
-Therefore, this source will have a parallelism of 1.
+1.  **Splits**:
+    A `SourceSplit` represents a finite, processable chunk of data.
+In the context of Kafka, this concept maps perfectly: **one `SourceSplit` corresponds to one Kafka Topic Partition**.
+If you are reading from a topic with 10 partitions, Flink will see 10 potential splits, allowing for a parallelism of up to 10.
+Each split contains the topic name, partition number, and a starting offset.

+2.  **SplitEnumerator**:
-2.  **SplitEnumerator**: This component is the central coordinator of the source.
-It runs as a single instance on the JobManager.
-For our Netcat source, its job is simple: create one split representing the network endpoint and assign it to the single `SourceReader` that connects.
+    This is the central coordinator, running as a single instance on the JobManager.
+For the `KafkaSource`, its responsibilities are critical:

-3.  **SourceReader**: The `SourceReader` runs on a TaskManager.
-It requests a split from the `SplitEnumerator`, connects to the source system described by the split (in this case, opening a socket), reads the data, and emits the records into the Flink data stream.
+    - **Partition Discovery**: It connects to the Kafka brokers to discover all partitions for the subscribed topic(s).
+    - **Split Assignment**: It assigns the partition splits to the available `SourceReader` instances, ensuring an even distribution of work across the TaskManagers.
+    - **Handling Dynamic Changes**: It periodically checks for new partitions added to the Kafka topic.
+When new partitions are found, it creates new splits and assigns them to active readers, allowing your Flink job to scale seamlessly without a restart.
+    - **Offset Coordination**: It receives the latest processed offsets from the readers and commits them as part of Flink's checkpoints, guaranteeing exactly-once semantics.

+3.  **SourceReader**:
+    The `SourceReader` is the workhorse that runs on a TaskManager.
+Each reader is assigned one or more partition splits by the `SplitEnumerator`.
+Its job is to:
+    - Request splits (Kafka partitions) to work on.
+    - Connect to the Kafka brokers and fetch records for its assigned partitions.
+    - Start consuming from the precise offset provided in the split, which is determined from the last successful checkpoint.
+    - Deserialize the records and emit them into the Flink data stream.
+    - Report the latest consumed offsets back to the `SplitEnumerator` when a checkpoint is triggered.

 These components are brought together by the `Source` class, which acts as the main entry point and a factory for creating the enumerator and readers.